wiicode/cybersecurity-framework/bronze-training/background-advanced/10-steps-secure-config.md

 **Implement white-listing and execution control**: Create and maintain a whitelist of authorized applications and software that can be executed.
 In addition, systems should be capable of preventing the installation and execution of unauthorized software by employing process execution controls.

-**Limit user ability to change configuration**: Provide users with the permissions that they need to fulfill their business role.
+**Limit user ability to change configuration**: Provide users with the permissions that they need to fulfilll their business role.
 Users with ‘normal’ privileges should be prevented from installing or disabling any software or services running on the system.

 **Limit privileged user functionality**: Ensure that users with privileged system rights (administrators) have constrained internet and email access from their privileged account.
 This limits exposure to spear phishing and reduces the ability of an attacker to achieve wide system access through exploiting a single vulnerability.